isaacnboyd/kubectl-neat/Readme.md

 ### Kubernetes - kubectl get wrapper

 This mode is invoked by calling the `get` subcommand, i.e `kubectl neat get ...`.
 It is a convenience to run `kubectl get` and then `kubectl neat` the output in a single command.
 It accepts any argument that `kubectl get` accepts and passes those arguments as is to `kubectl get`.
-Since it executes `kubectl`, it need to be able to find it in the path.
+Since it executes `kubectl`, it needs to be able to find it in the path.

 Examples:
 ```bash